Philip K. Dick: Themes

-Dick's stories typically focus on the fragile nature of what is real and the construction of personal identity.
+Dick's stories typically focus on the fragile nature of what is real and the construction of identity.
 His stories often become surreal fantasies, as the main characters slowly discover that their everyday world is actually an illusion assembled by powerful external entities, such as the suspended animation in Ubik, vast political conspiracies or the vicissitudes of an unreliable narrator.
 "All of his work starts with the basic assumption that there cannot be one, single, objective reality", writes science fiction author Charles Platt.
 "Everything is a matter of perception.
 The ground is liable to shift under your feet.
 A protagonist may find himself living out another person's dream, or he may enter a drug-induced state that actually makes better sense than the real world, or he may cross into a different universe completely."

 Alternate universes and simulacra are common plot devices, with fictional worlds inhabited by common, working people, rather than galactic elites.
 "There are no heroes in Dick's books", Ursula K. Le Guin wrote, "but there are heroics.
 One is reminded of Dickens: what counts is the honesty, constancy, kindness and patience of ordinary people."
 Dick made no secret that much of his thinking and work was heavily influenced by the writings of Carl Jung.
-The Jungian constructs and models that most concerned Dick seem to be the archetypes of the collective unconscious, group projection/hallucination, synchronicities, and personality theory.
+The Jungian constructs and models that most concerned Dick seem to be the archetypes of the collective unconscious, group projection/hallucination, synchronicity and personality theory.
 Many of Dick's protagonists overtly analyze reality and their perceptions in Jungian terms (see Lies, Inc.).